Sheetalsingh23/python/README.md

-SPPU SDL LAB PROGRAMS(PYTHON AND R).
+SPPU SDL LAB PROGRAMS(PYTHON AND R) and also some interesting programs in python.